Life insurance, by its very nature, is deeply personal. It transforms the vulnerable into the secure.

 A: In many cases, yes – but expect to answer some questions and (probably) pay a little extra to account for the additional risk.

 Before giving you a quote, your local insurance agent may ask you to fill out a written questionnaire to understand more about your hobby.
-At ERIE, that includes hobbies such as:

 - Rock climbing